 What is the BACP and why is it important?

 The BACP is one of the largest professional bodies for counselling.
 Being on the BACP register demonstrates that a counsellor has met certain requirements set by the body and has agreed to abide by a code of ethics and complaints procedure.
 This gives you confidence that Lara will adhere to high standards of professionalism and practice in her work.
 Read more here

 How can pupils access counselling?

-Pupils are encouraged to self-refer but staff, parents and external professionals can also make referrals, provided the pupil has agreed to the referral and is happy to meet with Lara to find out more about counselling and explore whether it is right for them.
+Pupils can self-refer for counselling.
+Staff, parents, carers, and external professionals can also make referrals, provided the pupil has agreed to the referral and is happy to meet with Lara to find out more about counselling and explore if it's right for them.

 How do I make a referral?